-- Dublin Airport.
-From there by Citylink-bus (www.citylink.ie) to Galway, duration approx. 2.5 hours.
-Or from Dublin Heuston by train (irishrail.ie) to Galway, duration approx. 2 hours.
-From Galway by bus (www.buseireann.ie) to Doolin, duration approx. 2 hours.
+- Airport Dublin.
+Via Citylink-bus (www.citylink.ie) to Galway, approx. 2.5 hours.
+Or from Dublin Heuston via train (www.irishrail.ie) to Galway, approx. 2 hours.
+From Galway via bus (www.buseireann.ie) to Doolin, duration approx. 2 hours.

 - Luggage transfer Aran Islands (with ferry crossings luggage needs to be taken autonomously)

 - Further important information according to the package travel law can be found here!